pereznetworks/Library-Manager/README.md

   - 5: after seed data is inserted....stop the app

-  - 6: add associations back in to code
+  - 6: adjust, fix the associations, validations, etc.. that your working on

-  - 7: restart app and test if model associations work....
+  - 7: restart app and test if your code now works....

 - long-version